Radon Can Cause Cancer

 Radon breaks down into radioactive particles that can cause cancer when inhaled.
 These radioactive particles can damage the cells in our lungs and increase the risk of lung cancer.

 Radon is the leading cause of lung cancer among non-smokers.
 It is estimated to cause about 21,000 lung cancer deaths per year and about $2 billion in medical expenses and lost productivity.
-The Iowa Radon Lung Cancer Study tracked nearly 1,000 women who had lived in their homes more than 20 years.
+The Iowa lung cancer researched tracked nearly 1,000 women who had lived in their homes for more than 20 years.
 The results of the case-control study (after adjusting for age, smoking, and other factors) indicated that a 20-year exposure of radon levels at the EPA guideline of 4.0 pCi/L yielded an increased lung cancer risk of 50%.

 The Face of Radon-Related Lung Cancer

 The following video features Johanna Carpine of Wellington, Colorado.
 She was diagnosed with radon-related lung cancer in 2013.
 After a two-year battle, Johanna died on August 21, 2015.